 Perito Moreno Glacier

-This is our ultimate guide to Perito Moreno Glacier with 5 secret must-know tips before you go, including the best time to visit.
+This is our ultimate guide to Perito Moreno Glacier with 7 essential must-know tips before you go, including the best time to visit.
 Weather-wise the most pleasant time is from November to March.
-Read on for more details including our 7 must-know things: 1) Highlights 2) Avoiding Tourist Crowds 3) Weather 4) How to Visit 5) Getting to Perito Moreno Glacier 6) How to Visit 7) The Best Itinerary.
+Read on for more details including our 7 must-know things: 1) Highlights 2) Avoiding Tourist Crowds 3) Weather 4) Facts 5) Getting to Perito Moreno Glacier 6) How to Visit 7) The Best Itinerary.
 And a lot more incredibly useful advice as well as stunning photos:

 To hear more of the deep thunderous sound of the cracking ice you should visit during sunny weather in the late afternoon if possible (see options below).
 You will hear those sounds even in the morning hours quite often, but they are more frequent and intense in the (late) afternoon when the ice is warmed by the sun.
 It gets better: To witness a chunk of ice falling off, you might have to wait a while, but it's worth it.
 Great weather with sunshine really helps here.
 Regardless, it's a once in a lifetime experience and absolutely worth it.
 The light to take photos is great at both times: In the morning as well as in the late afternoon, before sunset.
 Bottom line: In order to see the ice chunks falling off and listening to thunderous sounds, sunny weather drastically increases the chances and frequency.
 That's why we highly recommend staying 2 full days (spend 3 nights!) in nearby El Calafate: If it rains on one day, you still have at least one other day with a good chance of sunshine.
 Being there 2-3 full days will maximize your chances of spending a perfect sunny day at the glacier with those amazing phenomena.
 We added an itinerary suggestion at the end of this article.

 During high season (southern summer, Nov-Mar) it gets crowded between 9:30 AM and 5 PM.
 Dodge the crowds and you won’t have to fight for the best viewing spots.
 Even more important: Being able to listen to the cracking sounds of the glacier without other noise distractions from groups of visitors is just magical.
 Three ways to avoid those large groups of people: